eliaszpiotr/connecting-Django-with-PostgreSQL-database/README.md

-# connecting-Django-with-PostgreSQL-database
+# Connecting Django with PostgreSQL database

-Databases not configured (For safety reasons)!!!
+Databases not configured (for safety reasons)!!!
 Remember: don't keep sensitive data under Git's control!
 Such sensitive data are, inter alia, data to connect to the database.
 We keep this data in the local_settings.py file, which you will not find in this repository (the file is added to .gitignore)!

 Have a look at the settings.py file, you will find the following section: